Original founding circle of 30 artists from 21 nationalities.

-The project’s opening chapter, The Dreamers — From Zanzibar to Milan, transforms Blixen’s tale into an immersive spatial labyrinth and establishes the first movement in a longer sequence translating all seven tales into lived, sensory environments rather than static reading experiences.
+The work’s opening chapter, The Dreamers — From Zanzibar to Milan, transforms Blixen’s tale into an immersive spatial labyrinth and establishes the first movement in a longer sequence translating all seven tales into lived, sensory environments rather than static reading experiences.

 Supported in part by the Danish Ministry of Foreign Affairs and the Danish Ministry of Culture.